TaraMcAllister/saulbass/markdown.md

 ##The Experimental Phase

 Many people regard 'the Man with the Golden Arm' as the peak of Bass’ career when it was really only the first of a series of film titles in the 50s and 60s that would increasingly stretch the boundaries of both technology and art.
+Enter: The Experimental Phase.

 Bass' title design portfolio included: